bmiroslaw/blackjack/README.md

-Tests for the scenarios are inside the BlackjackTests.class
+Tests for the scenarios are in blackjack/src/test/java/BlackjackTests.class